MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-subsequent-computers.md

 12. In the Installation Complete window, click Exit.

 13. Before you start Dynamics GP Utilities, check for and install the most current Dynamics GP update for Dynamics GP.
-See CustomerSource ([*https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource\#GP2018*](https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource#GP2018)) for the latest update information.
+See [Microsoft Dynamics GP Resource Directory](../resources.md)) for the latest update information.

 14. After installing Dynamics GP and the most recent update, you can perform the following steps.